opencord/docs/prereqs/openstack-helm.md

 If you run this script you can skip the instructions on the rest of this page.

-## Customizing the openstack-helm install for CORD
+## Customizing the openstack-helm Install for CORD

-In order to enable the VTN app to control Open vSwitch on the compute nodes, it is necessary to customize the `openstack-helm` installation.
+To enable the VTN app to control Open vSwitch on the compute nodes, it is necessary to customize the `openstack-helm` installation.
 The customization occurs through specifiying `values.yaml` files to use when installing the Helm charts.